 He has served as a speaker at events held by AIA Chicago, the Chicago Architecture Center, CTBUH and Tongji University.
 He has also been featured in such publications as The New York Times, Crain’s Chicago Business, and the Chicago Tribune, among others.

-Paul De Santis is a partner and co-design director in the firm.
+Paul De Santis is a partner and design director in the firm.
 As such, he leads the design on many of the firm’s projects in the U.S. and Asia.
-Continually focused on developing the studio culture in both the Chicago and Shanghai offices, he directs designs for office, hotel and mixed-use developments.
+Continually focused on developing the studio culture throughout the firm, he directs designs for office, hotel and mixed-use developments.

 Paul excels at setting a high level of design quality within exceptionally tight timeframes.
 He further brings a deep respect and passion for the design process, and he is constantly challenging himself and those around him to elevate the thought and execution behind each project.